minhduc29/E-Teams/README.md

 - 17/10/2020: Update forgot password

-- 2/11/2020: Update color palette, font style, about and contact
+- 02/11/2020: Update color palette, font style, about and contact

+- 18/11/2020: Add To-Do functionality

+- 19/11/2020: Add deleting functionality in Learning Log
 ---
 #### Other
 - This is where we state some rules, errors, anything that's not relevant to the main features above.
 This part is vital.
 Don't miss anything in here.